-The Department of English and Related Literature is delighted to host Vahni Capildeo as our Writer in Residence, 2020 to 2022.
+The Department of English and Related Literature is delighted to host Vahni Capildeo as our Writer in Residence.

 Born in Port of Spain, Trinidad, Vahni earned their DPhil in Old Norse literature and translation theory as a Rhodes Scholar at Christ Church, University of Oxford.
 They are one of the most exciting contemporary poets, and highly influential as a writer, commentator, and performer.